 org-mode is enough for now.
 I might consider

-message-mode for writing emails in Spanish, which I do like 10% of the time, or
+message-mode for writing emails in Spanish, which I seldom do, or

 Overall I feel very happy with this set up, but still needs some minor tweaking.
 As always, Emacs’ flexibility makes customization extremely powerful.
 Easily overwhelming.
 Just like everything we’re doing, try settings out, keep your